-There are a range of approaches to be tactfully considered to better provide effective specialist and sub-specialist training for Paediatric Surgeons.
-The first option, cited within the GIRFT report, follows ideologically and thematically the American surgical training model where a 5 year General Surgery residency is undertaken with licence accreditation and then later competitive nationwide entry into a two year paediatric surgery fellowship programme7.
-This system resourcefully readily lends itself to drive and promotes ‘the pathway in surgical training‘ as it crucially allows the resident to grow operative skills in General Surgery with a likely higher volume of minimally invasive surgery index case numbers and gives opportunities to learn ‘‘cutting edge’‘ innovative techniques rarely deployed in Paediatric Surgery (e.g. robotic surgery).
+There are a range of approaches to be tactfully considered to better provide effective specialist and sub-specialist training for paediatric surgeons.
+The first option, cited within the GIRFT report, follows ideologically and thematically the American surgical training model where a 5 year general surgery residency is undertaken with licence accreditation and then later competitive nationwide entry into a two year paediatric surgery fellowship programme7.
+This system resourcefully promotes “the pathway in surgical training” as it crucially allows the resident to grow operative skills in general surgery with a likely higher volume of minimally invasive surgery index case numbers and gives opportunities to learn ‘cutting edge’ innovative techniques rarely deployed in paediatric surgery (e.g. robotic surgery).

 The second option that is workable is to mandate that trainees wishing to sub-specialise as a consultant paediatric surgeon must undertake a post-CCT clinical fellowship of 12-24 months duration.
 This would provide great opportunity for surgical fellowship led training at a designated centre (UK or overseas) before individuals seek substantive consultant appointment(s) with recognised sub-speciality credits.
 If this approach were to be taken, new UK training fellowship posts need to be created and optimised to enable responsive future workforce planning in paediatric surgery.
 Fellowships should ideally combine clinical and research training potentially with attainment of a higher degree credential to ensure that such surgeons thereafter become bona-fide sub-specialist consultant(s).

 The third option plausible is a ‘ hybrid ‘ of the above themes.
-UK medical paediatric trainees wishing to sub-specialise do so by applying to the ‘National Grid System’8.
-A similar format could be effortlessly considered for Paediatric Surgery with trainees rotated to both specialist and sub-specialist surgical centres within the first four years of a higher speciality training post and then, if so desired, apply competitively for subspeciality clinical fellowship training within their final two years of training.
-Future work-force planning could be pragmatically managed to ensure that the ‘ ‘critical mass‘ ‘ required number of sub-specialist UK consultant paediatric surgery posts are actively catered for by a system model focused on personalised training‘ .
-The UK & Ireland Intercollegiate Speciality Board Fellowship Examinations have set a precedent in GGeneral SSurgery in that the oral viva voce section of the FRCS(Gen) exam focuses on testing the exam candidate’s knowledge in GGeneral SSurgery and a well defined sub-speciality interest as identified by the examinees.
-A similar approach could thus be applied to the Paediatric Surgery FRCS(Paed) examination for surgeon candidates who wish to have credits recognised in sub-specialist training such as UUrology, OOncology, UUpper and LLower tract gastroenterology.
+At present, UK medical paediatric trainees wishing to sub-specialise do so by applying to the “National Grid System”8.
+A similar format could be effortlessly considered for paediatric surgery with trainees rotated to both specialist and sub-specialist surgical centres within the first four years of a higher speciality training post and then, if so desired, apply for subspeciality clinical fellowship training within their final two years of training.
+Future work-force planning could be pragmatically managed to ensure that the ‘ critical mass ‘ required number of sub-specialist UK consultant paediatric surgery posts are actively catered for by a system model focused on personalised training.
+The UK & Ireland Intercollegiate Speciality Board Fellowship Examinations have set a precedent in General Surgery in that the oral viva voce section of the FRCS(Gen) exam focuses on testing the exam candidate’s knowledge in General Surgery and a well defined sub-speciality interest as identified by the examinees.
+A similar approach could thus be applied to the Paediatric Surgery FRCS(Paed) examination for surgeon candidates who wish to have credits recognised in sub-specialist training such as Urology, Oncology, Upper and Lower tract gastroenterology.

-UK Paediatric Surgical training needs re-configuration now as major changes are emerging on the horizon with the new proposed future delivery of children’s surgical health care in the NHS.
-It is crucial that the paediatric surgeon in training ‘ ie. ‘tomorrow’s surgeons ‘‘ are wholly confident, competent and suitably experienced for the speciality role including sub-speciality consultant appointment.
-Consultation and active dialogue with the Surgical Royal Colleges, UK Paediatric Surgical Consultant Workforce, British Association Of Paediaric Surgeons (BAPS), allied professional health care organisations, parents / patients (PPI) and the trainees themselves is key assurance that the new generation of consultant paediatric surgeons will provide the ‘ ‘world-class care ‘’ required for children and families whom they will faithfully serve in the future9.
+UK paediatric surgical training needs re-configuration as major changes are emerging on the horizon with the new proposed future delivery of children’s surgical health care in the NHS.
+It is crucial that the paediatric surgeon in training who will be ‘ tomorrow’s surgeons ‘ are wholly confident, competent and suitably experienced for the speciality role including sub-speciality consultant appointment.
+Consultation and active dialogue with the Surgical Royal Colleges, UK Paediatric Surgical Consultant Workforce, British Association Of Paediatric Surgeons (BAPS), allied professional health care organisations, parents / patients (PPI) and the trainees themselves is key assurance that the new generation of consultant paediatric surgeons will provide the ‘ world-class care ‘ required for children and families whom they will faithfully serve in the future9.